Written By Petra Hule

 Don’t believe me?
 Ever wondered why we love to sing in acoustic rooms such as bathrooms that ricochet noise off the walls like ping pong balls.
 The combination of a great singer in a room empty of unwanted noise where their raw talent can shine tops the quality of the mics and all the money invested in monitors and software systems.

 Now don’t be scared, you don’t have to spend even more on a soundless room that looks like what you would imagine, there are DIY ways of creating a “damp” room.
 Things such as blankets, towels, pillows, mattresses, and even bookcases full of books help to starch out the room and empty it enough for it to be enclosed.
-Oftentimes, people start out recording in wardrobes as it’s full of clothes and it’s soundless.
+Often, people start out recording in wardrobes as it’s full of clothes and it’s soundless.

 Your At-Home Studio Is Waiting To Be Created